StefanBalaban/Bookkeeper/README.md

 To release for production run `dotnet publish -c Release` and copy the directory with the DLLs.
 #### App
 Inside of the angular project first install the dependencies with `npm i` and then run the application in the development mode with `npm run start`

-For production release run `npm run build:prod` and copy the distributables.